-- Glasses and contact lens wearers – reasonably up-to-date prescription
+- Spectacle and contact lens wearers – please bring a reasonably up-to-date prescription

-- Normally payment is made online to book the medical.
-If we have agreed other means payment please make sure you bring this on the day.
+- Normally, payment is made online to book the medical.
+If we have agreed other means of payment then please make sure you bring this on the day.

 - For re-validation or renewal, please bring your previous medical certificate and CAA reference number

-- Please bring the completed Form Med 160 application form You can download it but in any case I will email it to you when we complete the booking.
+- Please bring the completed Form Med 160 application form You can download it if you wish, but in any case I will email it to you when we complete the booking.
 Completing it before the medical saves your precious time.
 I keep spare forms in the office if you wish to arrive early to do this, or if you forget to bring your completed form.

-Prior to attending for your medical please create an account (this is free) with: FAA MedXPress The FAA will email you the login details so that you can do your application online before you come.
+Prior to attending for your medical please create a free account with: FAA MedXPress.
+The FAA will email you the login details so that you can finish your application online before you come.
 Please email me the confirmation number or bring it to your appointment so that I can take over online to do the medical bit.
-Please make sure you fill all dates in US format and enter your details exactly as you want them to appear on your medical certificate (don’t forget to capitalise your name, street names, etc, or these will be in lower case on your cert).
+Please make sure you fill all dates in American format and enter your details exactly as you want them to appear on your medical certificate (don’t forget to capitalise your name, street names, etc, or these will be in lower case on your cert).